Wimmics/olivaw/docs/custom-tests.md

 If a custom test fails to match all of the criterias, a message will be outputed to explain why a given test was not integrated.

-Once a test is integrated, the report will use all the data from the provided `earl:TestCriterion` instead of the [olivaw-earl dataset](../olivaw/test/olivaw-earl.ttl).
+Once a test is integrated, the assertions related to this test will mention the provided `earl:TestCriterion`.
 The criterion will also use the `earl:TestCriterion` identifier and a generic message will be generated for the report.

 The pointers of these errors will always be: